shashankp28/soi-space-ds/README.md

 ### This software is shared under MIT License.

+- Documentation for ML model is named as `Documentation_Kepler.pdf`
+- Documentation for Web-App can be found under the `help` tab of the Web-App itself.

 ## Team Kepler

 This is a standalone web-app used for classification of planetary data.
 The web-app can be setup by following the shown steps.